 The lighthouse is at the opposite end of the island to your arrival.
 The final part of the drive there is on a dirt road which is suitable for 2WDs.
 Regardless of your vehicle, take it easy.
 Even during the day, wallabies and kangaroos are right there on the roadside.

 Volunteers live on site and run regular tours including a sunset tour.
 The 30 minute tours start from $15/person.
 You will see inside the lighthouse which has many of its original fittings.
-At the top there are 360 degree views across the island and Tasman Sea.
+At the top there are 360 degree views across South Bruny National Park, Cloudy Bay and the Tasman Sea.

 Still on impressive views, if you can manage the nearly 230 steps, one of the best views on the island is from The Neck lookout.
 The Neck is the narrow finger of land that joins north and south Bruny Island.
 The view from the lookout is spectacular.